GhostGumm/LibZetaPush/IOSFramework/README.md

 That's it, the client is now able to query the server, configure itself automaticaly, as well as starting the Outgoing Messages Thread and Queue to send messages from the client.

-But if you can send messages you will probably want to receive an answer, so lets start the Second Thread and get it over with configuration.
+Now that the client can send messages you will probably want to receive an answer, so lets start the Second Thread and get it over with configuration.

+For Twisted minds : You will probably ask your self, how this man can validate an handshake without being able to receive messages.

+I have only one answer : Magic...
+Or read the code and see what kind of sneaky bast**ds i'am.

 #----------------- THIRD STEP ----------------- :